-Roi is also the fundamental factor in financial performance since it reveals the efficiency of the firm in achieving operating income O from a given capital investment, I. If the firm increases its economic efficiency, either by increasing O and/or reducing the need for invested capital, I, then fitness improves and roi will reflect this.
-In fact, roe depends directly on roi by means of the well-known general law of returns (Modigliani & Miller, 1958):
+However, "roi" is also the fundamental indicator of economic fitness, since it reveals the efficiency of the firm in achieving operating income OR from a given capital investment, IC.

+If the firm increases its "economic efficiency", either by increasing OR and/or reducing the need for invested capital, IC, then fitness improves and roi will reflect this.

+Roi is also the fundamental factor in financial performance; in fact, roe depends directly on roi by means of the well-known general law of returns (Modigliani and Miller, 1958):

-$roe = [roi + (spread \ der)], \text{ where } spread = (roi - toi)$ rod), and der = D/E.
+$$roe = [roi + (spread der)]$$ (i-t),

+where:

+$$spread = (roi - rod)$$

+, $der = \frac{D}{E}$, "t" the average tax rate.

-This important relation clarifies how the firm's general financial peformance, indicated by roe, is a function both of economic efficiency, expressed by roi, and the capacity of the firm to acquire a financial structure, expressed by der, that permits it to take advantage of the financial leverage effect in the presence of a differential in returns indicated by the spread.
+This important relation clarifies how the firm's general financial peformance, indicated by roe, is a function both of economic efficiency, expressed by "roi", and the capacity of the firm to acquire a "financial structure", expressed by "der", that permits it to take advantage of the financial leverage effect in the presence of a differential in returns indicated by the spread.

-Nevertheless the main expression of economic fitness is the capacity of the firm to generate operating income, O. Since: R = O - I - T, it is clear that the financial peformance involves not only the need to negotiate financing at fair and stable rates (at a level that permits a financial leverage), to determine the best place to minimize the tax burden, and to produce a stable flow of self-financing for the growth of the firm, but also, and in particular, the capacity to produce a flow of O that is sufficient to allow an adequate R. Thus economic fitness is an important instrument for financial fitness.
+Nevertheless the main expression of economic fitness is the capacity of the firm to generate operating income, O. Since:

+$$R = OR - I - T,$$

+it is clear that the financial peformance involves not only the need to negotiate financing at fair and stable rates (at a level that permits a financial leverage), to determine the best place to minimize the tax burden, and to produce a stable flow of self-financing for the growth of the firm, but also, and in particular, the capacity to produce a flow of OR that is sufficient to allow an adequate R.

+Thus economic fitness is an important instrument for financial fitness.
 For the sake of simplicity, let's define the full cost for producing QP as:

-CP = QP [(qM pM) + (qL pL) + kS],where M, L and S, are, respectively, the factors of production: Materials, Labour and Structure, with the unit average quantities indicated for each of these: qM, qL, qS, as well as the input prices pM, pL and the unit absorbed cost, $kS = \frac{NS \times pS}{QP}$, for the use of structure factors, where $NS = \frac{QP \times qS}{K}$ represents the number of the structure factors to acquire in the period T in order to produce QP, supposed a average production capacity, K, for each capacity factor.
+$$CP = QP [(qM pM) + (qL pL) + kS],$$

+where M, L and S, are, respectively, the factors of production: Materials, Labour and Structure, with the unit average quantities indicated for each of these: qM, qL, qS, as well as the input prices pM, pL and the unit absorbed cost, $kS = \frac{NS \cdot pS}{QP}$, for the use of structure factors, where to produce QP, supposed a average production capacity, K, for each capacity factor.
-structure factors, where

-$$NS = \frac{QP \times qS}{K}$$

-represents

 We can rewrite the function for the operating income in the following form (leaving out the time indicators): O = QP [pP - cP], having defined the unit average production cost as: $cP = \frac{CP}{QP}$ and the output average price as pP.